Faery Rebels: Swift

 Swift follows Ivy, a Cornish piskey born without wings.
 Years earlier her mother went missing during the Lighting ceremony, an important event within her clan that marked the first time Ivy went outside of the tin mine her clan calls home.
 Her father assumes that she was stolen away by spriggans and becomes emotionally and physically distant from his children, leaving Ivy to assume their daily care.
 When another faery goes missing the clan is sure that it is due to the spriggans.
 Ivy eventually meets Martin, a man who seems to offer a solution to her issues but has secrets that could prove dangerous to the clan – especially as they suspect him to be a spriggan responsible for the disappearances.

 Nomad

 Ivy has been exiled from her home due to the jealousy of her clan's queen, Betony.
 She's not alone, as the half spriggan, half faery Martin is with her.
 Together they must find a way to successfully convince the others that they are slowly being poisoned while also trying to figure out the cause for Ivy's strange dreams.

 Torch

-Plagued by treachery, betrayal and desertion on every side, Ivy must find a way to unite the magical folk of Cornwall—or doom herself, Martin and everyone she loves to death at the evil piskey queen's hand.
+Plagued by treachery, betrayal and desertion on every side, Ivy must find a way to unite the magical folk of Cornwall—or doom herself, Martin and everyone she loves at the evil piskey queen's hand.